TCC421/just-the-browser/README.md

 ## Get started

 The setup script can install the configuration files in a few clicks.
-You can also follow the manual guides for [Firefox](firefox/README.md) or [Microsoft Edge](edge/README.md).
+You can also follow the manual guides for [Google Chrome](chrome/README.md), [Microsoft Edge](edge/README.md), and [Firefox](firefox/README.md).

 **Windows:** Open a PowerShell prompt as Administrator.
 You can do this by right-clicking the Windows button in the taskbar, then selecting the "Terminal (Admin)" or "PowerShell (Admin)" menu option.
 Next, copy the below command, paste it into the window (`Ctrl+V`), and press the Enter/Return key:
 ```